-Further, if the Bible required a thorough knowledge of archaeology, ancient history, or other fields which did not exist professionally for most of Christian history, the Scriptures would have been in many points indecipherable and inapplicable.
+Further, if the Bible required a thorough knowledge of patristics let alone archaeology, ancient history, or other fields which did not exist professionally for most of Christian history, the Scriptures would have been in many points indecipherable and inapplicable.
 But this is not so, for in general the points the Scripture makes are rather straight forward.
-If the Scripture is perspicuous, we must reject the idea that we require professional disciplines to apply the teachings God intends us to.
 However, recently in the history of the Church Christians have felt compelled to understand ancient history in order to correctly apply some pretty explicit passages in the Bible.

 “Historical Context,” and Biblical Interpretation.
 For all these years, interpreters never seriously addressed the study of secular history in their interpretations of Scripture.
 This is probably for a few reasons.
 One, all matters of major dispute did not revolve around history.
 It revolved around Scriptural interpretations, linguistics, even issues of Canon.
 Second, issues that could not be addressed by linguistics, such as the historical question of the Canon, were addressed by appeals to tradition or dialectical reason.
 Third, the study of secular history largely did not focus on topics peripheral to culture and social norms.
 Historians were interested in things of political and military importance.
 No one was seriously asking the question, “Did women wear togas back then?”